RodDalBen/SHINE_color/README.md

 #### TUTORIAL

-If you have no experience with MATLAB, just follow these steps (images available on the files tab):
+If you have no experience with MATLAB, just follow these steps (images available on the files tab of the [OSF project](https://osf.io/auzjy/)):

 1. Download/clone the `SHINE_color` & unzip it on the desired folder;
 2. Add the images/videos to be processed in the "SHINE_color_INPUT" folder;